Ewam Montana

 Responsible for a good sales record and keeping the shop well stocked.

-Ensuring accurate cash account balance at closing, everyday.
+Ensuring accurate cash account balance at closing everyday.

-Submitting a sales report bi-weekly.
+Submitting a sales report weekly and monthly.

 Completing, processing and maintaining applicable paperwork and records of the store.